monktastic/blog/pages/metaphysics/quantum.md

 demonstrate in practice[3].
 This is true even if your friend has already seen it.

-I want to drive this point home: theory predicts, and MWI does not deny, that before you encounter the experiment *it is **not** valid to say that "one result has **really** taken place but I don't know which*" -- other than as a (very useful) practical approximation.
+I want to drive this point home: standard QM theory predicts, and MWI does not deny, that before you encounter the experiment *it is **not** valid to say that "one result has **really** taken place but I don't know which*" -- other than as a (very useful) practical approximation.
+Both possibilities really remain.

 *After* you see it, yes, there *is* a well-defined sense in which there are still two possibilities.
 The question you must answer for yourself